 What is Geidō?

 In general, Geidō can be categorized into three different genres: classical theater and performance, traditional crafts and techniques, and martial arts.
-In Geidō, studying the ethics, morals, and etiquette that performing and creating arts are based on in mental excercise is equally important as studying the techniques involved.
-As such, following the philosophy of Geidō means honing your skill as well as your mind.
+In Geidō, studying the ethics, morals, and etiquette upon which those arts are based, is a mental excercise that is equally important as studying techniques.
+As such, following the philosophy of Geidō means sharpening your mind, as well as honing your skills.

-Studying and training Geidō isn't just conducted in excercise halls or schools but also in everyday life.
+Studying and training Geidō isn't just conducted in exercise halls or schools, but also in everyday life.
 It is very important to cherish the relationship with one's mentor, to follow proper etiquette, and to be kind to others.
 The ultimate goal of Geidō is to deepen one's understanding and skills with the concept, as well as to pass it on to future generations.

 Applying Geidō: Kabuki

 Kabuki is a popular type of theater with over 400 years of history to look back on, performed solely by male actors in colorful costumes who even portray all the female roles in a play.
 The costumes, wigs, and makeup play a very important part in distinguishing the characters' gender, social status, and age.
 Those who are born into a kabuki family usually become kabuki actors themselves, starting their training and performing on stage around the age of three or four years old.

 Applying Geidō: Traditional Crafts